Kyung Hee University: Rankings

 For 2020, Kyung Hee University was ranked 6th in South Korea, 40th in Asia, and 247th in the world, according to the QS World University Rankings.
 The university's Hospitality and Leisure Management program was ranked 50th in the world in 2018, the highest of all of the school's program areas.

+In 2023, Kyung Hee University was also ranked 6th overall in South Korea by the JoongAng Ilbo University Rankings, one of the most influential national university evaluations in the country.